SolomonBaarda/fractal-geometry-renderer/README.md

 * The application SHOULD limit the maximum framerate

 ## Technologies to use
-* The application will be written in C++ and will use the Vulkan graphics API.
-Vulkan was chosen over OpenGL as Vulkan provides better performance as it is a lower level graphics API, but at the cost of more complexity and effort when creating the application.
-C++ was chosen as this language is commonly used to interface with Vulkan as it has good performance
+* The application will be written in C++ and will use the OpenCL graphics API
 * CMake and Make will be used to compile files
 * GitHub will be used for version control of the application
 * OneDrive will be used for version control of supporting documents